maxpa1n87/movies/README.md

 # Movies
 ## A simple movie database

-To build the app run create a virtual enviornment:
+To build the app and run it create a virtual enviornment:

 > $ python -m venv .venv